kanerep/gatsby-starter-netlify-cms/src/pages/classes/index.md

 intro:
   blurbs:
     - image: /img/thumbnail_image0-1-.jpg
-      text: "A 45 minute workout using the basic techniques and positions in ballet to tone, strengthen and lengthen your body.
+      text: A 45 minute workout using the basic techniques and positions in ballet to tone, strengthen and lengthen your body.
 Using the ballet Barre this class will help with posture, core strength, flexibility and much more.
-        These classes are run on Monday evenings at the COPAH Studios, Hinckley, LE10 1QW  "
+        These classes are run on Monday evenings at the Blaby and whetstone boys club, Whetstone
       testheading: Barre Fitness
+    - testheading: "Fat Burning "
+      text: "30 minute body weight workout designed to burn fat and torch calories.
+        Easy, intermediate and hard levels for each exercise so suitable for all fitness abilities.
+A class guaranteed to make you sweat.
+These classes are run on Tuesday evenings 18:00-18:30 at the Robjohn hall, LE19 2GS   "
+      image: /img/slc-fitness-picture-6.jpg
     - image: /img/slc-fitness-legs-bums.jpg
       text: A  workout designed to sculpt and target your Legs, Bums and Tums.
 An easy to follow, enjoyable workout designed for all abilities.
 These classes